 XOSC

-Map any input → any OSC.
+Map any input → any output.
 Built for Resolume, works for anything.

-XOSC is a tiny Electron app that listens for keyboard, MIDI, gamepad, or serial input and forwards it as OSC to Resolume Arena/Avenue (or any OSC receiver).
+XOSC is a tiny Electron app that listens for keyboard, MIDI, gamepad, serial, OSC-in, Art-Net DMX, or HID-keyboard RFID input and forwards it as OSC, DMX, serial, or video-player commands to wherever you need it.

-It's the FL-Studio-style "press the button you want to bind" experience, applied to OSC plumbing.
+It's the FL-Studio-style "press the button you want to bind" experience, applied to the full A/V plumbing stack.

 - Site & download: https://xosc.gamingworld.uk